 The Board concluded that the Newton and Breslin study was relevant only when considering the asthmatic or allergic respiratory response for the specific insecticide product that was tested.
-It was not relevant when considering the asthmatic or allergic respiratory response for pyrethrins/pyrethroids as a class because of the complex nature of the insecticide product that was evaluated.
+It was not relevant when considering the asthmatic or allergic respiratory response for pyrethrins/pyrethroids as a class because of the use of a complex mixture represented by an insecticide product rather than a specific chemical.